17. The Messiah and the Messianic Era according to Maimonides

 The Rabbis said: The sole difference between the present and the Messianic days is delivery from servitude to foreign powers (Sanhedrin 91b).
 Taking the words of the Prophets in their literal sense, it appears that the beginning of the Messianic Era will be marked by the war of Gog and Magog; that prior to that war, a Prophet will arise to guide Israel and set their hearts aright, as it is written: Behold, I will send you Elijah the Prophet (Malachi 3:23).
 Elijah will come neither to declare the clean unclean, nor the unclean clean; neither to disqualify those who are presumed to be of legitimate descent, nor to pronounce qualified those who are presumed to be of illegitimate descent, but to bring peace in the world, as it is said: And he shall turn the hearts of the fathers to the children (Malachi 3:24).

 Some of our Sages say that the coming of Elijah will precede the advent of the Messiah.
 But no one is in a position to know the details of this and similar things until they happen.
 They are not explicitly stated by the Prophets.
 Nor have the Rabbis any tradition with regard to these matters.
 They are guided solely by what the Scriptural texts seem to imply.
 Hence, there is a divergence of opinion on the subject.
 Nevertheless, neither the exact sequence of those events nor their particulars constitute religious dogmas.
 No one should ever occupy himself with the legendary themes or spend much time on midrashic statements bearing on these and similar subjects.
 He should not consider them essential, since they lead neither to the fear of G-d nor to the love of Him.
 Nor should one calculate the end.
-The Rabbis said: Blasted be those who reckon out the end (Talmud Sanhedrin 97b).
+The Rabbis said: Blasted be the bones of those who calculate the end (Talmud Sanhedrin 97b).
 One should wait for his coming and accept in principle this article of faith, as we have stated before.

 In the days of King Messiah, when his kingdom will be established and all Israel will gather around him, their pedigrees will be determined by him through Divine Inspiration which will rest upon him, as it is written: And he shall sit as a refiner and purifier...
 (Malachi 3:3).
 First he will purify the descendants of Levi, declaring: "This one of good birth, is a priest; this one, of good birth, is a Levite."
 Those who are not of good birth will be demoted to the rank of Israelite, for it is written: And the governor said unto them that they should not eat of the most holy things, until there stood up a priest with Urim and Tummim (Ezra 2:63).
 It is inferred therefrom that the genealogy of those considered to be of good lineage will be traced by means of Divine Inspiration, and those found to be of good birth will be made known.
 The descent of the Israelites will be recorded according to their tribes.
 He will announce: "This one is of such and such a tribe, and this one of such and such a tribe."
 But he will not say concerning those who are presumed to be of pure descent: "This is a bastard; this is a slave."
 For the rule is: Once a family has been intermingled with others, it retains its status.